-- 1. Looked-after children at the time of application and children who were previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
-Children from within the First Geographical Area with a brother or sister who will be attending the school (including in the Sixth Form) on the admission date. - 3.
-Children living within Chew Valley School's First Geographical Area. - 4.
-Children living outside the First Geographical Area with a brother or sister who will be attending the school (including in the Sixth Form) on the admission date. - 5.
-Children of Chew Valley School staff employed on a permanent contract by the school for at least two years at the time of application, or where the member of
+- 1. Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
+Children of Churchill Academy staff employed on a permanent contract by the school for at least two years at the time of application, or where the member of Churchill Academy staff has been recruited to fill a post for which there is a demonstrable skill shortage.
+This does not include staff who work on the school site for other employers. - 3.
+Children living in Churchill Academy's Catchment Area with a sibling who will be attending the school (including the Sixth Form) at time of application. - 4.
+Children living in Churchill Academy's Catchment Area living closest to the school. - 5.
+Children living outside Churchill Academy's Catchment Area with a sibling who will be attending the school (including the Sixth Form) at time of application. - 6.
+Children living outside Churchill Academy's Catchment Area living closest to the school.